 This is the most common condition for which patients are followed in the Sleep Clinic.

 The list of medical conditions-also known as “comorbidities” that have now been directly linked to untreated sleep apnea is growing every year.
-These include hypertension, coronary artery disease, heart failure, cardiac arrhythmias, pulmonary hypertension,, type 2 diabetes, stroke, glaucoma, dementia…. just to mention the common ones.
-Additionally the risk of fatal motor vehicle accidents remains markedly elevated in patients with untreated obstructive sleep apnea.
+These include hypertension, coronary artery disease, heart failure, cardiac arrhythmias, pulmonary hypertension, type 2 diabetes, stroke, glaucoma, and dementia…. just to mention the common ones.
+Additionally, the risk of fatal motor vehicle accidents remains markedly elevated in patients with untreated obstructive sleep apnea.

 Years ago this condition was felt to occur almost exclusively in patients with obesity, but we now know there are many other causes including a variety of anatomic susceptibilities such as narrow airway, tonsillar size, and position and size of the jaw bone.
 Many muscular and neurologic conditions can also predispose to this, and even entering menopause by itself can increase the risk for sleep apnea to 24 percent in women, including those with normal body mass index.

-In terms of therapy, not all patients with obstructive sleep apnea will require positive airway pressure to maintain an open airway through the night, but the types of nasal devices and mask have tremendously improved in the past few years such that many patients previously unable to except the therapy now find it to be quite acceptable.
+In terms of therapy, not all patients with obstructive sleep apnea will require positive airway pressure to maintain an open airway through the night, but the types of nasal devices and mask have tremendously improved in the past few years such that many patients previously unable to accept the therapy now do quite well with it.

-Depending on results of the sleep study, there may be other treatment options including positional therapy to avoid sleeping on the back, oral appliance therapy (OAT) to slightly pull forward the jaw during sleep, and of course weight loss should be considered if this is appropriate.
-In terms of surgical treatment, the traditional approach to surgically remove tissue from the palate and tonsillar region have not proven to be very effective in the long-term.
-There are however some newer surgical treatments, albeit fairly invasive, that can be considered in patients who cannot tolerate or have adequate response to- the above therapies.
+Depending on the results of the sleep study, there may be other treatment options including positional therapy to avoid sleeping on the back, oral appliance therapy (OAT) to slightly pull forward the jaw during sleep, and of course weight loss should be considered if this is appropriate.
+In terms of surgical treatment, the traditional approach to surgically remove tissue from the palate and tonsillar region has not proven to be very effective in the long term.
+There are however some newer surgical treatments, albeit fairly invasive, that can be considered in patients who cannot tolerate or have an adequate response to the above therapies.